zhaoyao91/the-http/docs/api.md

 **Function**: `(handler) => nodeHttpHandler`

-Convert a TH handler into a node http handler.
+Convert a TH handler into a node.js http handler.

 ### HTTPError